help & more

-Click Lights in the Tables submenu of the Tools menu to bring up the Light Table, and click the Add... button at the bottom of the Light Table pane to bring up the Add Light pane.
+Click Lights in the Tables submenu of the Tools menu to bring up the Light Table, and click the Add... button at the bottom of the Light Table to bring up the Add Light window.

 Next enter the Hardware Address of your new Light (often entered as a number, look at the Tooltip for accepted entry patterns per system).
 This is the address JMRI will send to your system when switching the Light.

 From this information, the program will make a System Name in the JMRI convention, appropriate for a Light in the selected System using the entered address.

 When you hover your mouse over the Hardware Address entry field, a tooltip will display accepted entry example (depending on availability).

 Some examples of valid System Names are: CL1004, and LL401 (entered as '401' here), assuming you have the hardware for the addressed digital output bits.